Implement a Successful Rule-Based System for Process Automation in Your Company

 • Inference engine – This engine contains all the processes that deduce information from the knowledge base based on the user’s requests.
 They carry out the reasoning and reach a solution as an expert system should.

-• Explanation subsystem – Analyze the reasoning performed by the system and explains it to the user.
-This gives users the possibility to question the system about the way the solution has been identified and the conclusion has been reached and how the facts have been used.
+• Explanation subsystem – Analyze the reasoning performed by the system and explain it to the user.
+This gives users the possibility to question the system about the way the solution has been identified the conclusion has been reached and how the facts have been used.

 • User interface – This is the communication between the user and the expert system.
 The user interface is the natural language processing system or the graphical interface with menus that the system uses to communicate with the user.